1min-sharifi/RAG-document-surfer/README.md

 The system follows this pipeline:

 1. **Document Retrieval**
-   A vectorstore is built using the **HyPE** method to retrieve documents relevant to the query.
+   A vectorstore is built using the **Hypothetical Prompt Embeddings (HyPE)** method to retrieve documents relevant to the query.

 2. **Relevance Filtering**
    An LLM filters out irrelevant documents to refine the context.